soumyadip1995/BabyGPT/README.md

 Spitting some Eminem yo..:smile:

 ### Data
-The [data](https://github.com/soumyadip1995/BabyGPT/tree/main/data) folder contains the text document whioch has the lyrics to all of Eminem's songs.
+The [data](https://github.com/soumyadip1995/BabyGPT/tree/main/data) folder contains the text document which has the lyrics to all of Eminem's songs.

 ### Running the notebooks